Code-Institute-Submissions/milestone_project_1-6/README.md

  the contact page and fill out the form or the footer for additional contact information.

 ## Features
+Changing my navbar to dark mode caused problem with toggler vanishing.
+I solved the problem by troubleshooting on Stack Overflow chat community history and used the command "navbar-dark".
+On Stack Overfow I also found the command "ml-auto" (instead of mr-ato) to move my nav-items from the left side of the navbar to the right.
+I had a problem with white space beneath footer.
+Solved the problem by troubleshooting grids and floats on W3school web site.
+My solution was using the attribute "clear"with the value "both" in css stylesheet.
 ### Existing Features
 ### Future implements
 ## Technologies used